Clayton Kershaw Will Never Be the GOAT As Long As Postseason Flops Continue

 His average fastball velocity dipped to 91.4 mph this year from a career average of 93.8 mph.
 He's wrestled with back and arm injuries and will turn 31 in March.
 If you're searching for red flags, you can find them.

 On the other hand, he's carved up enough big leaguers to deserve a seat at the all-time greatness table.
+Recall, he twirled eight shutout innings in a division-series win Oct.
+5 against the Atlanta Braves.

-On the other, other hand, after another playoff face-plant, he remains a pumpkin until further notice.
+On the other, other hand, after another playoff face-plant, he remains a pumpkin.

 Is that a cheap shot?
 Sure.